SanPen/GridCal/doc/md_source/state_estimation.md

 # 🌀 State estimation

-GridCal has the ability to run state estimation simulations, however not from the interface since GridCal is not (yet) made to be coupled to SCADA measurements.
+VeraGrid has the ability to run state estimation simulations, however not from the interface since VeraGrid is not (yet) made to be coupled to SCADA measurements.
 Hence, the state estimation calculations will only be available through the API.

 ## API